 4. The snowplow speed racer/missile

 Call it a snowplow, a pizza, a triangle or a wedge, they are four words that all mean the same thing.
 Common with children, but also surprisingly prevalent among adults, the snowplow speed racer applies to the skiers who look like they’re in a downhill race but still have their skis locked in the wedge, only turning ever so slightly.
 Skiers who have selected terrain above their ability also often resort to the wedge.
-While it’s a great start for beginners, if you’re doing it at more than 10 mph, you’re doing something wrong.
+While it’s great start for beginners, if you’re doing it at more than 10 miles an hour, you’re doing something wrong.
 There’s also a good chance your on a slope above your ability level.
 Inexperience and momentum can be two of the most dangerous things in skiing.
 And the worst part is the skier may think he or she is in complete control.

 The fix: Turning is easily one of the most essential skills in the sport, as is selecting terrain that is appropriate for a skier’s skill level.
 Too often skiers tend to dive into terrain that is above their ability level.
-When that happens, the skills they might have grasped on less-aggressive slopes go out the window.
+When that happens, the skills they might have grasped on less aggressive slopes go out the window.
 There’s no shame in staying on a green slope.
 Any skier still using a wedge turn should focus on trying to straighten the skis after turning, and also make complete turns all the way across the slope.
 Many who struggle with turning don’t shift their weight properly.
 It’s counterintuitive at first but you want to shift your weight onto your downhill, or outside, ski while turning — almost to a point where you can lift your inside ski.
 With practice, straightening your skis after turning and incorporating the edges of the skis eventually turns into a full parallel turn.

 Readers around the Lake Tahoe Basin and beyond make the Tahoe Tribune's work possible.
 Your financial contribution supports our efforts to deliver quality, locally relevant journalism.